ktekinay/Kaju/README.md

 * Luke Cowgar (lcowgar at advancedpricing.com)
 * Jeremy Cowgar (jeremy at cowgar.com)

-With thanks to John Hansen and Paul Lefebvre.
+With thanks to John Hansen, Paul Lefebvre, and Scott Boss.

 Translations to other languages by: